CalebEverett/arloader/README.md

  Uploaded 5 files.
 Run `update-status "tests/fixtures/[1-5]*.png" --log-dir target/tmp/` to confirm transaction(s).
  ```

-Uploads are async and utilize stream, although the default buffer size is 1.
-To incraese the buffer size, pass the flat `--buffer` followed by the size.
+Uploads are async and utilize streams, although the default buffer size is 1.
+To increase the buffer size, pass the flag `--buffer` followed by the size.

-6. Your transactions won't be written written, even though they have been successfully uploaded.
+6. Your transactions may not be written write away, depending on network traffic and how long it takes miners to add them to the blockchain.
 To check the status of your transactions run:

 ```
 cargo run update-status "tests/fixtures/[1-5]*.png" --log-dir target/tmp/